by John Wolfstone

 Part II —The Paradox of Love

-The previous is written in support of the Kickstarter campaign HEALING OF LOVE: Sex, Partnership & the Village — examining new models of love in community for the 21st century.
+The previous is written in support of the Kickstarter campaign LOVE SCHOOL: THE FILM — examining new models of love in community for the 21st century.
 Please watch the pitch and contribute.